-Jesus is speaking figuratively - he has not come to physically blind those who see.
-But just as the light can help us to see, bright light can also cause some to close their eyes or turn away.
-The Pharisees, who think they see clearly, refuse to believe that Jesus is the

-Messiah, the Son of God, and are spiritually blinded by Jesus.
+As you can see, he is speaking figuratively - he has not come to physically blind those who see.
+But just as the light can help us to see, bright light can also cause some to turn away.
+The Pharisees, who think they see clearly, refuse to believe and are blinded by Jesus.
 Their guilt still remains; they have not received spiritual sight, the salvation Jesus offers.